edwardbadboy/rollbackcontext/README.rst

 Here are some examples from simplified production code::

  def vm_lifecycle(...):
-     ''' The task is to create the VM, perform same tests and destroy the VM and related resources. ''' with RollbackContext() as rollback:
+     ''' The task is to create the VM, perform some tests and destroy the VM and related resources. ''' with RollbackContext() as rollback:
          templates_create('testTemplate', ...)